mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 - [How to exit virsh]
 - [Convert VirtualBox Image to KVM Image]
 - [Find the IP of a running VM]
+- [How to get started with libvirt on Linux]
+- [File System Pass-Through in KVM/Qemu/libvirt]
+- [Sharing directories with virtual machines and libvirt]

 ###Related Documents